-Name The name that you have defined for the connection is displayed, or the default name (IP1 - IP10).
-It can be edited (> p.
-57).
-Domain part of the user address.
-In the case that a connection is not used Not configured is disomain Domain part of the user address.
-In the case that a connection is not used Not configured is displayed.
+- Name The name that you have defined for the connection is displayed, or the default name (IP1 IP20).
+It can be edited (\rightarrow p.
+72). - Domain Domain part of the user address.
+In the case that a connection is not used Not con-figured is displayed. - Use the Previous/Next button to change between VoIP connection 1 to 10 and 11 to 20.

-Configuring provider and/or PBX profiles
+8.1 Configuring provider and/or PBX profiles

-Click on rext to the name of the VoIP connection you want to edit . . . the provider/PBX configuration page is opened (→ p.
-57).
+Click on next to the name of the VoIP connection you want to edit . . . the provider/PBX configuration page is opened (→ p.
+72).

-8.1 Configuring telephony server profiles
+8.1.1 Configuring telephony server profiles